Trending

 Suzuki was the first company to introduce a 4-wheel ATV, the Suzuki QuadRunner LT125, in 1982.

 They won their first MotoGP World Championship title in 1976, 77 with Barry Sheene, and their most recent was in 2020 with Joan Mir.
-In 2022, the company sold about 1.78 million motorcycles globally.
+Note that Suzuki withdrew from MotoGP at the end of the 2022 season.
+In 2025, the company sold approximately 1.78 million motorcycles globally.
+However, Suzuki’s US motorcycle sales declined by approximately 13-15% in 2025, placing the brand in 5th position behind Yamaha.

 Top Suzuki Motorcycles